emagiz/emdocs/mds/howto/userguide-apigateway.md

 <p align="center"><img src="../../img/howto/userguide-apigw-38.png"></p>

+### User Management
+In Capture you can correctly setup 'consuming' entities of your API Gateway.
+For more information please read [this](user-management.md) document

 ## Design

 The focus point of configuring the API Gateway to be used via the eMagiz platform lies in Design.
 In this ILM phase you set up the structure of your API Gateway.
 The API Gateway consists of a front end (client facing) and a (series of) back end system(s).
 Each operation created on the front end (client facing) has a link to a back end operation hosted by an external party.
 The Design phase gives you the tools that are needed to set up both the front end as the various back end operations.
 On Integration Level you can add, change and delete operations (GET, POST, PUT, etc.).
 For each opeartion you can select both front end (exposed) and back end (endpoint) in one screen.
 Security of your API Gateway can be defined under the Secutiry tab.
 This is accessible via a right mouse click on the API Icon in your overview page and selecting security. eMagiz uses the Open API Standard (The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs) for the API Gateway.
 To illustrate this further we have written down four separate scenarios suited for each phase of your API Gateway